• Student Activities and Organizations

 Despite their many positive uses, drones can cause property damage, injure people, and invade privacy.
 When creating your institution’s policy:

-• Ensure your policy complies with federal law and any state laws on drone use.
-For example, the FAA restricts flights over stadiums with a seating capacity over 30,000 people during NCAA Division I football games ─ from one hour before until one hour after the game.
-Also, the FAA requires airport operators and air traffic control towers receive prior notice of drone flights within 5 miles of the airport.
-The airport may deny such flights.
+- Ensure your policy complies with federal law and any state laws on drone use.
+For example, the FAA restricts flights over stadiums with a seating capacity over 30,000 people during NCAA Division I football games — from one hour before until one hour after the game.
+Also, the FAA limits the circumstances under which a drone pilot can operate near an airport.

-• Determine what type of drones will be permitted and the training necessary to operate them.
-Institutions such as Columbia University require prior approval for drones that the institution doesn’t own and operate.
+- Determine what type of drones will be permitted and the training necessary to operate them.
+Some institutions require prior approval for drones that the institution doesn’t own and operate.
 Specify institutional sanctions for noncompliance or government sanctions for illegal drone use.

 By following FAA guidelines and creating drone policies, your institution can increase the use of innovative technology while continuing to prevent risk.